 During our work, we met many wonderful people: politicians, film directors, public figures, experts, for example, the wonderful enthusiast Sergey Miroshnichenko, who translates the transcripts of the Nuremberg trials into Russian from English.
 His translations helped us a lot because we entered the project without having the full text of the Nuremberg transcript in Russian.
 It simply does not exist at the moment.

 The exhibition Nuremberg.
 Casus Pacis in drawings by Nikolay Zhukov.
 While in the courtroom, Soviet artist Nikolay Zhukov made sketches.
 The famous Shadows of the Past or Black Collection series was created in 1971 shortly before the death of the artist, based on those sketches and personal memories.
 The drawings are of great artistic and historical value and have not been demonstrated before.
-Source: Scientific Russia archive.
+Source: Elena Librick / Scientific Russia

 The exhibition Nuremberg.
 Casus Pacis in drawings by Nikolay Zhukov.
 While in the courtroom, Soviet artist Nikolay Zhukov made sketches.
 The famous Shadows of the Past or Black Collection series was created in 1971 shortly before the death of the artist, based on those sketches and personal memories.
 The drawings are of great artistic and historical value and have not been demonstrated before.
-Source: Scientific Russia archive.
+Source: Elena Librick / Scientific Russia

 Another important discovery was made by our colleagues from Sputnik Kazakhstan, who managed to find a translator, a war veteran who took part in the Nuremberg trials.
 In her interviews, she told us how the trials took place, how life was arranged at the trial, how life, communication, friendship was arranged.
 We specifically asked colleagues to ask her not only important questions about the trials and translations but also everyday ones: about how they, the girls of her generation, coped with everyday situations in the destroyed post-war Nuremberg.
 After all, and this is a well-known fact, officials even reported this to Moscow, representatives of the Soviet delegation sometimes had nothing to wear to the courtroom, they looked very modest compared to foreigners.
 And our translator didn’t even have normal shoes at that moment: she had to improvise on the spot.